From Local to Global: Revisiting Structured Pruning Paradigms for Large Language Models: Conclusions

 \section{Conclusions}

 In this work, we propose GISP, a simple yet effective global iterative structured pruning method for LLMs.
 GISP prunes globally and iteratively, enabling more flexible, task-aware pruning.
 It supports once-for-all pruning across multiple sparsity levels and naturally incorporates loss functions tailored to downstream tasks to guide weight importance.
-Experiments conducted on Llama2-7B/13B, Llama3-8B, Mistral-0.3, and DeepSeek-R1-Distill-Llama-3-8B demonstrate clear performance gains compared to prior works, excelling as a task-specific pruner, particularly at high pruning ratios.
+Experiments conducted on multiple model families demonstrate clear performance gains compared to prior works, excelling as a task-specific pruner, particularly at high sparsity.